Welcome

 Take a Look

 This website includes examples of my creative work along with other information and images related to my varied experiences with art, design, and sustainability.
-Explore the menu at the top of this page and navigate to other pages to learn more.
+Explore the menu at the top of this page to navigate to other pages to learn more.

 Photo of my Used Rubber USA reclaimed inner tube bags included in Smithsonian Museum of Natural History, Washington DC Earthsense exhibition 1991-1994